patrosk/useless/README.md

 Tested by the following people:

-1. Jane Doe
+1. Alice Nyberg
-2. John Doe
+2. Sofia Rönnkvist